-Creating Sound for Animated Worlds
+Sound Creation for Animated Worlds

 Unlike other films, animated movies don’t have any sound when they’re sent in sound departments.
 No dialogue recorded on set, no movement sounds.
 The sound design team must create the entire audio.
-Postred has worked on several animated shorts: Fisherman and the Girl, Li.le, Horizon, Geno, Goderdzi, etc. None of these films have any dialogue, which is very common in animated shorts, so the story must be told without words, but with sounds.
+Postred has worked on several animated shorts: Fisherman and the Girl, Li.le, Horizon, Geno, Goderdzi, etc. None of these films have any dialogue, which is common in animated shorts; the story must be told without words but with sounds.
 To express characters’ emotions, films emphasize non-verbal sounds, such as grunts, murmurs, and sighs (and for non-human characters, also oinks, hisses, and buzzes).
 Foley artists can record some of them, but for main characters, directors cast actors that record ADR in the studio; they receive directions and notes and act those grunts and sighs as they would on the actual set.

 Animated films pose different challenges for Foley too.
-Foley artists already know sounds of the human body, footsteps, handshakes, and such, but animated characters are often made from unusual and unique materials that require entirely new sounds.
+Foley artists already know sounds of the human body, footsteps, handshakes, and such, but animated characters are unusual and unique materials that require entirely new sounds.
 Foley artists must create movement sounds from scratch, which involves a lot of trial-and-error and creative thinking.
 For example, Geno’s characters are swamp creatures, mostly frogs with slippery, squeaking movement noises created by rubbing swimming fins on each other.
 Foley is also different for stop-motion animations that usually have slower and more delicate movements.
 Foley artists must find the right tempo for the movements and recreate raw, stiff noises by moving hand-made dolls.

-Zviad Mgebry’s score for Mamuka Tkeshelashvili’s short Fisherman and The Girl seems never-ending because it fades in and out of scenes effortlessly.
+Zviad Mgebry’s score for Mamuka Tkeshelashvili’s short Fisherman and The Girl seems never-ending because it effortlessly fades in and out of scenes.
 Music tells the story that plays out on the screen.
 Tidbits of its two themes, one of the Father and one of a Child, are scattered throughout the movie, familiarizing characters with the viewer and, in the end culminating in one powerful melody that incorporates both.